Rodeffs/BG3_Builds/completed_runs.md

 Should try:

-- Gold Dwarf or Half-Orc, Wildheart Barbarian (Attacker variant)
+- Gold Dwarf or Half-Orc, Wildheart Barbarian (Eagle Heart)